Wouldn’t it be splendid if one productivity hack could magically make us masters of time management?

 But today, the 3-Minute Rule confronts me with an ultra resistance that I didn’t see coming.

 It’s a tad annoying, but I had to let it be and implement some other tactic.
-It’s going to be a losing battle otherwise.
+Otherwise, it’s going to be a losing battle.

 Trick Myself Into Fear

 If someone points a gun at your head, you have 2 hours to write this, what would you do?